 As we continue to embed greater digitalisation into the DP World strategy, we continue to realise significant advantages with regard to customer experience, revenue, and cost.
-This will enable DP World • to achieve growth targets in an evolving landscape.
+This will enable DP World • All software and systems are upgraded or patched regularly to ensure to achieve growth targets in an evolving landscape.